The Reliability Principle

 Note that the examples shown here are of documents generated by other entities (customers, suppliers, valuation experts, and banks).
 Since they are third parties, documents supplied by them are considered to be of higher value as objective evidence than documents created internally.

-The reliability principle is particularly difficult to meet when you are recording a reserve, such as an inventory obsolescence reserve or an allowance for doubtful accounts, since these reserves are essentially opinion-based.
+The reliability principle is particularly difficult to meet when you are recording a reserve, such as an inventory obsolescence reserve, a sales returns reserve, or an allowance for doubtful accounts, since these reserves are essentially opinion-based.
 In these cases, it is particularly important to justify your actions with a detailed analysis of the reasons for the reserve.
 This is frequently based on verifiable historical experience with similar transactions, and which you expect to be repeated in the future.

 From a practical perspective, you should only record those transactions that an auditor could reasonably be expected to verify through normal audit procedures.